-Now an account manager, Kane Gillard turned to dropshipping in the early days of the pandemic after losing his job and needing to supplement his income due to big plans with his girlfriend.
+Kane Gillard, now an account manager, turned to dropshipping in the early days of the pandemic after losing his job and needing to supplement his income due to big plans with his girlfriend.

 “Like so many, we were hit hard during the lockdown.
 As my girlfriend and I had big plans for the future that we didn’t want to let go of – travelling and buying a house – I started looking into alternative ways to make money almost instantly.

-“My next steps into dropshipping were placing products onto Facebook through targeted ads and letting the orders come in from there.
-Women’s clothing, baby products, ring lights, wireless cameras, and small car accessories like phone holders were all high-paying niches, and certainly where I saw the most orders coming in.
-At its highest, I would say I was bringing in just north of £2,000 per month dropshipping alone.
+“My next steps into dropshipping were placing products on Facebook through targeted ads and letting the orders come in from there.
+Women’s clothing, baby products, ring lights, wireless cameras, and small car accessories like phone holders were all high-paying niches and certainly where I saw the most orders coming in.
+At its highest, I would say I was bringing in just north of £2,000 per month in dropshipping alone.

 “As the cost of living crisis continues on, dropshipping is something I try to stay on top of alongside my full-time job.
-As long as I keep an eye on stock levels and keep regular ads going on Facebook, I find that I can add an extra £500–£700 onto my paycheque at the end of the month.
-Don’t think I’d be able to save for a mortgage without it!”
+As long as I keep an eye on stock levels and keep regular ads going on Facebook, I find that I can add an extra £500–£700 to my paycheque at the end of the month.
+I don’t think I’d be able to save for a mortgage without it.”